YueShudan/BBDetector/README.md

 joblib_save: a border binary detection Model

-samples: Prediction samples and the results produced by the Model
+samples: Prediction samples

+results: The results produced by the Model

 Fig: Presentation of methods and evaluation results